-Jewish Liturgy 31-32.
-Intensive study of the Jewish Liturgy; sources and history of the book of daily prayer, and the theology underlying it; practices and institutions of Jewish life, fasts and festivals, and synagogue ritual.
-An intensive study of the Psalms used in the synagogue ritual; their poetical structure, their spiritual and moral significance and message; the history and literature of the Piyut.
+Jewish Liturgy; sources and history of the book of daily prayer, and the theology underlying it; practices and institutions of Jewish life, fasts and festivals, and synagogue ritual.
+An intensive study of the Psalms used in the synagogue ritual; their poetical structure, their spiritual and moral significance and message; the history and literature of the Piyyut.